Cdrcar/E-Commerce-BackEnd/README.md

 ## [Tests](#table-of-contents)

-To test this app, clone the repository, open the file in your source-code editor, run the code `node server.js`.
+To test this app, clone the repository, open the file in your source-code editor, complete the installation and usage running the code `node server.js`.
 This will start the server and sync the Sequelize models to the MySQL database.
-You can then use your API development environment (for example Insomia) to test the API routes.
+You can then use your API development environment (for example Insomnia) to test the API routes using different HTTP request methods like get, post, put and delete.

 ## [Contact Me](#table-of-contents)